 A root cause analysis is a tremendously effective means to understand the drivers of problems in your business processes.

-With these 5 tools in mind you will be empowered to effectively identify the blockers, but it’s important to remember that without the right culture and commitment to data collection and usage your analyses will stutter.
+With these 5 tools in mind, you will be empowered to identify the blockers effectively, but it’s important to remember that without the right culture and commitment to data collection and usage, your analyses will stutter.

-Click here to learn more about continuous improvement, or take a look at these content recommendations:
+Click here to learn more about operational excellence, or take a look at these content recommendations:

 - DMAIC v Six Sigma v Lean: Our guide to the steps and tools you'll need when driving process improvement through one of these three methodologies.